 This page shows how to upgrade a directory server in place.

-If you are adding a new server to an existing deployment, see When Adding New Servers instead.
+If you are adding a new server to an existing deployment, refer to When adding new servers instead.

 Before upgrading, make sure you stop the server.
 Once you have unpacked the new server files, do not modify the server configuration until after you have completed the upgrade process.